pculllback/atml3-docs/source/includes/_containers.md

 * `pronoun` - renders only a pronoun of the list. (personal: "er, sie, es" or demonstrative: "dieser, diese, dieses")

 ## Phrase Container
-A phrase container renders the vocabulary of a property.
-The property can itself contain containers.
-The vocabulary is rendered with grammatic properties.

-Defaults:

-* `adj - adjective: Nein`
-* `case - Nom`
-* `det - determiner; default: keiner`
-* `prep - preposition; default: keine`
-* `pronoun - pronoun: Nein`

 ```atml3
   [wort]